frontenddogma/web-development-glossary/manuscript/f.md

 : A string of characters that refers to a resource that is subordinate to another, primary resource.
 The primary resource is identified by a Uniform Resource Identifier (URI), and the fragment identifier points to the subordinate resource.
 The fragment identifier introduced by a hash mark (`#`) is the optional last part of a URL for a document.
 It is typically used to identify a portion of that document.
 The hash mark separator in URIs is not part of the fragment identifier.&nbsp;[†](#w-fragment-identifier)

 Frame
 : A part of a web page or browser window which displays content independent of its container, with the ability to load content independently.
-The HTML or media elements shown in a frame may come from a different web site as the other elements of content on display, although this practice, known as framing, is today often regarded as a violation of same-origin policy and has been considered a form of copyright infringement.&nbsp;[†](#w-frame)
+The HTML or media elements shown in a frame may come from a different website as the other elements of content on display, although this practice, known as framing, is today often regarded as a violation of same-origin policy and has been considered a form of copyright infringement.&nbsp;[†](#w-frame)

 Frame rate
 : The frequency (rate) at which consecutive images called frames appear on a display.
 The term applies equally to film and video cameras, computer graphics, and motion capture systems.
 Frame rate may also be called the frame frequency, and be expressed in Hertz.&nbsp;[†](#w-frame-rate)